CardShark BidBase Editor

 When entering Prior Bids, omit any starting passes unless you specifically want them for the hand you are testing, such as what BidBase would open with the same hand in 1st, 2nd, 3rd, or 4th seat.

 If a matching bid is found, the computer's bid is shown in the red box and the bid entry's ID# is also shown.
 Click Edit to load the bid entry into the Input Boxes at the bottom of the screen where you can view and edit the entry.
-If you want to create a new entry, click the New Entry check box before saving any changes.
+If you want to create a new entry instead of modifying the entry loaded, click the New Entry check box at the top center of the Input Boxes before saving any changes.

-If a matching bid is not found, click Add and the hand's specifications will be loaded into the Input Boxes to be used in creating a new entry for the desired bid.
+If a matching bid is not found or if you want to add a new entry other than the one found, click Add and the hand's specifications will be loaded into the Input Boxes to be used in creating a new entry for the desired bid.

 You can then edit the specifications to make them more generalized.
 Very tight specs are of little value because a matching hand is unlikely to come up again; however, whenever similar hands come up, the database entry's specs can be modified so that each additional hand with the same bid matches the modified specs.